-Welcome to the Xin Zhou Lab at Dana-Farber Cancer Institute & Harvard Medical School.
-Our lab integrates chemical biology, synthetic biology, and protein engineering to explore and rewire how cells perceive and transduce signals from the cell surface.
+The Zhou Lab at Dana-Farber Cancer Institute/Harvard Medical School integrates biomolecular engineering, chemical biology, and synthetic biology to study and rewire how cells perceive and transduce signals from the cell surface.
 We engineer biological degraders, state-specific protein binders, and allosteric enzymes to investigate cellular responses to extracellular signals and study how these processes are altered in diseases.
-Our research spans four areas:

-Engineering Binding: Designing biologics that can recognize protein epitopes that are difficult to target using conventional binding modalities.
+Engineering Binding: We design biologics that can recognize protein epitopes that are difficult to detect using conventional binding modalities.

-Building Allosteric Protein Switches: Creating single-chain, binding-activated enzymes, ligands, and receptors for sensing and rewiring of cell signaling pathways.
+Building Allosteric Protein Switches: We create single-chain, binding-activated enzymes, ligands, and receptors for rewiring cellular pathways.

 The pathways and disease models of interest include: